wikimatze/wikimatze.de/source/_drafts/2012-09-05-installing-a-new-machine.md

 This script will also automatically clone the configs to `~/.config/nvim`

+Next, start `nvim` and you will see a black screen :).
+Just open a new terminal tab and start `nvim`

-Next, start vim and run `:PlugInstall` - happy neo-vimming!
+and run `:PlugInstall` - happy neo-vimming!

 Install ctags: